-Notwithstanding any other provision, time actually worked on call-back shall be counted toward the calculation of overtime requirement.
+Notwithstanding any other provision, time actually worked on callback shall be counted toward the calculation of overtime requirement.

 - Sec.
-303 Declared Natural Disaster: In the event and during the period of an officially declared natural disaster affecting any portion of the County of Riverside, and notwithstanding any other provision of this Resolution, the following provisions shall apply: - A. Any officer, in order to perform the work of his/her agency/department or a civil defense function, may employ emergency employees without reference to the salary or classification plans at rates which appear to be prevailing for the type of work to be performed at the time of such employment. - B. For the same purpose, any officer may employ on a paid overtime basis his/her current employees at hourly rates equivalent to their current compensation basis. - C. Any employee who reports to his/her regular or a designated place of employment or to a civil defense assignment shall be deemed to be employed in his/her usual position in a regular payroll status.
+303 Declared Emergency: In the event and during the period of an emergency affecting any portion of the County of Riverside, and notwithstanding any other provision of this Resolution, the following provisions shall apply: - A. Any officer, in order to perform the work of his/her agency/department or a civil defense function, may employ emergency employees without reference to the salary or classification plans at rates which appear to be prevailing for the type of work to be performed at the time of such employment. - B. For the same purpose, any officer may employ on a paid overtime basis his/her current employees at hourly rates equivalent to their current compensation basis. - C. Any employee who reports to his/her regular or a designated place of employment or to a civil defense assignment shall be deemed to be employed in his/her usual position in a regular payroll status.
 Any employee who, without adequate reason for absence under the terms of this Resolution, fails to so report shall be deemed absent without leave and shall not be paid during such absence.

-D. The Board of Supervisors may authorize payment on a paid overtime basis, at the rate of one and one-half times the employee's current regular rate, for those employees who are not otherwise entitled to time-and-a-half overtime and who are required to perform emergency services during a County-declared emergency.
+D. The Board of Supervisors may authorize payment on a paid overtime basis, at the rate of one and one-half times the employee's current regular rate, for those employees who are not otherwise entitled to time-and-a-half overtime and who are required to perform services during an emergency.
 "Emergency services," as used in this subsection, shall be such services the Board of Supervisors authorizes.